djsutherland/anaconda-worker-osx/README.md

 You can then submit jobs to it with `anaconda-build submit . --queue USERNAME/QUEUENAME`.
 Unless you also add Linux workers to this queue, you probably want to submit your builds twice, once to this queue and once to `binstar/public`.

 Logs are saved to `~/.log/conda-worker-stdout` and `~/.log/conda-worker-stderr`.
 These files are not rotated (yet).

+Note that the machine state is *not* reset between jobs, as it is with `binstar/public`, so don't submit jobs that permanently alter the machine state.
+Relatedly, the conda cache should probably be occasionally cleaned, and so on.